The Curriculum intent for Archbishop Blanch School is to create:

 Students have a one-hour group tutorial per week covering PSCHE topics and preparation for the next stages in their learning journey.
 They have one-to-one time with their form tutor to review their progress and provide additional CEIAG.
 Form tutors are there to provide praise and additional support as required and form time is an essential component of our Sixth Form life.

 Enrichment is a compulsory element of our sixth form programme.
 Students choose from a wide range of activities.
-These include not only sport, music and drama, but also activities aimed at developing team-working and leadership skills as well as youth social action.
+Pupils are encouraged to take part in activities such sport, music and drama, also activities aimed at developing team-working and leadership skills as well as youth social action.
 Students are expected to complete 50 hours of enrichment each year and this is logged by students.

 Work experience is also central to this programme.
 All students undertake a range of bespoke work experience opportunities to prepare them for their post-18 choices.
 Students complete one week of work experience in the final week of Year 12 although the process of preparing for this begins in September of Year 12.